hashbangcode/drupal-batch-api-talk/src/slides.md

 ---

 ## Batch Using A Form
+- A look at the Batch API shown above.
-- Look at 1,000 items and roll a dice.
+- Batch process goes through 1,000 items and roll a dice to determine outcome.

 ---

 ## Batch Using Drush
-- Look at 1,000 items and roll a dice.
+- Batch process goes through 1,000 items and roll a dice to determine outcome.
+- This time, in Drush!

 ---

 ## Process a CSV file
 - Import 1,000 nodes using a batch process.
+- This uses the `finished` property to track progress of the CSV and stop the batch when needed.

 ---